-The only remaining fort of many that once stood along the Detroit River, Fort Wayne is an 82-acre site that includes the ...
+The only remaining fort of many that once stood along the Detroit River, Fort Wayne is an 82-acre (33.18 hectare) site that ...
 More

 Historic Fort Wayne

-The only remaining fort of many that once stood along the Detroit River, Fort Wayne is an 82-acre site that includes the fort, a barracks, a garrison, a huge parade ground and a newly restored commander's house.
-It dates to the 1840s and never saw battle, though soldiers were stationed here as late as the 1970s.
-The fort itself is open to the public only on special occasions.
-On the premises are the Tuskegee Airmen National Museum , the Medicine Bear Indian Academy and the Mosaic Youth Theatre.
+The only remaining fort of many that once stood along the Detroit River, Fort Wayne is an 82-acre (33.18 hectare) site that includes the fort, barracks, a garrison, a huge parade ground and a restored commander's house.
+It dates to the 1840s and never saw battle, though soldiers were stationed here till the later half of the 20th Century.
+The fort can be accessed only through a guided tour.
+The premises are also home to the Tuskegee Airmen National Museum .

 just to let u know that the coalition is trying to bring very think back to color again, i went to the fort today and with a teacher who is my friend and my other friend and the teacher students went to clean some brush out. and repaint the fort need some work but i think its worth every penny its need to be preserved if not we will lose something that is very important to us and that are future children can look up too, its like the detroit statum, i hated to see it go. but we didn't barrage of artillery there to protect us at the tiger game, welll anyhoot i am for it i would love too see something that is important too us historians